JohnLCaron/rlauxe/docs/cases/CorlaCountyAudits.md

 The downside is that there is less "opportunistic sampling" in consistent sampling than for uniform samping.
 In consistent sampling, each contest has a canonical sequence of ballots that must be used, in order to eliminate possible sampling bias.
-So opportunistic contests (ones not expicityle included in the audit) can only use samples until the canonical sequence is broken because a card in its sequene is not included in the sample.
-This differs from uniform sampling where all mvrs in the strata count in the risk measurement, even when they dont include the contest (per private conversation with Phillip Stark).
+So opportunistic contests (ones not expicitly targeted) can only use samples until the canonical sequence is broken because a card in its sequence is not included in the sample.
+This differs from uniform sampling where all mvrs in the strata count in the risk measurement, even when they don't include the contest (per private conversation with Phillip Stark).

 ## Results